lukaszkutylowski/CalcSpringMVC/README.md

 ![alt text](/.readmeimages/image7.jpg)

-*CalcServlet* class is a configuration class extends *AbstractAnnotationConfigDispatcherServletInitializer* class.
+*MyWebInitializer* class is a configuration class extends *AbstractAnnotationConfigDispatcherServletInitializer* class.
 This class contains 3 methods.
 This application use 2 of them.
 *getServletConfigClasses* method contains collection with information about configuration class.
 *getServletMappings* method contains tab of Strings - in this case one String - information about mapping which is related to *Controller* class (fragment of the mapped url path).

 *Image shows MyWebInitializer class*

 ![alt text](/.readmeimages/image8.jpg)

 *CalcController* class is a controller of web application - *Controller* annotation.
-*doCalc()* method take request and response objects. *RequestMapping("calc")* annotation is name of this controller (fragment of the mapped url path).
+*doCalc()* method take request and response objects.
+*RequestMapping("calc")* annotation is name of this controller (fragment of the mapped url path).
 *ModelAndView* is a container where we can place objects and send them to the view.
 From request object we get parameters and save in BigDecimal variables.
 In next step *service.executeCalculation()* realized calculations on two numbers from request object.